rupanshugoyal/FAST-SCNN-on-CITYSCAPES/README.md

 please refer to FastSCNN.ipynb python notebook for the FASTSCNN model.

 please maintain the same diretory struture as given or change the directory parameters as required.
+Because of the large size of the data, it has not been committed to the repo but the directory structure remains the same.